Tyrcnex/23-24-notes/course-notes/chemistry/notes/Quantum Theory and the Electronic Structure of Atoms.md

 > Plugging this value of $v$ into the energy frequency relationship turns into $$E=\frac{c\times h}{\lambda}$$
 > This form is, in some scenarios, more useful than the first form of the energy frequency relationship.

-Let's try solving a problem with this energy .
+Let's try solving a problem with this energy.

 > **Problem 2:** When copper is bombarded with high-energy electrons, X-rays are emitted.
 Calculate the energy (in joules) associated with each electron if the wavelength of the X-rays is 0.154 nm.